JAMES HARRIS 1888–1918

 Living at Bingham, age 2, with father Frank, 35, general labourer, mother Hannah, 33, sisters Miriam, 15, Annie, 13, Phoebe, 9, Frances, 7 and Kate, 5.

-Living at Nottingham Road, Bingham with farm labourers, father Francis, mother Hannah and brother Frank, 14.
-James was also working as a farm labourer.
+Age 22 farm labourer living at Nottingham Road, Bingham with father Francis, mother Hannah and brother Frank, 14.
 His sister Harriet, 17, was a housekeeper and sister Hannah, 10, was at school.
 Married 1912 and then lived at Mount Pleasant, Radcliffe on Trent.

 Service Number: 267276.
 Previous numbers 20815, 42168 and 6/7815